 Mutual funds further exist in different varieties depending on the investment objectives and strategies of each fund.
 Thus, we can easily identify:

 Equity Funds: These funds invest primarily in the stocks of quoted and unquoted companies.
 Equity fund managers adopt different strategies based on the objectives of the fund.
 Some may focus on growth while others may focus on dividend.
 Investing in equity funds afford you the opportunity of owning part of the shares of top companies that you ordinarily would not have been able to buy were you to invest directly.
 As is usual with investing in stocks, price fluctuations may affect the NAV of an equity funds.

 Money Market Funds: Money market funds invest in short dated money market instruments such as treasury bills, certificate of deposits, banker’s acceptances and commercial papers.
-The underlying assets of money market funds are safer investment with lower returns than what could be obtained from equity market.
-As a result, the NAV of these funds are also lower but offer more security of investment.
+Generally, money market funds are safer than equiy funds.
+The returns are also lower.

 Fixed Income Funds: These funds invest in debt securities such as FGN Bonds and investment grade corporate bonds.
-Like money market funds, fixed income funds may offer lower returns on investment but are very safe because FGN bonds are backed by the full faith of the federal government, so you can be certain that your capital invested is preserved in addition to a regular income on your investment at fixed intervals.
+Like money market funds, fixed income funds may offer lower returns on investment but are very safe.

 Ethical Funds: These funds are structured to appeal to investors who are concerned about where their monies are invested due to their personal and particularly, religious beliefs.
 Ethical funds may not, for example, invest in the shares of companies involved in the production of tobacco, alcohol, and weapons or involved in gambling as these could be repugnant to some religious beliefs.